GregKaighin/bedfordshire-bicycle-club/README.md

 * The Hover behaviour for the Nav Links and Back-to-Top button worked as expected on all devices tested.
 * The Show Route, Clear Route and Preset Route buttons on the **Routes page** worked correctly on all devices tested.
 * The Add Waypoint button on the **Routes page** works as expected on all devices, allowing the user to create a maximum of 8 input fields.
 An alert always appeared when attempting to create more than 8 waypoint input fields.
-* The Map does not load on any device if the internet connection is very slow, even if the rest of the page loads without issue.
+* The Map did not load on any device if the internet connection is very slow, even if the rest of the page loads without issue.
 This can usually be corrected by pressing the refresh button.
 * The Map markers, Routes, Route Summary, and Directions Panel displayed correctly on each device tested.
 * The **Shops page** Info Windows opened up properly when the map markers were clicked.
 The links to shop websites worked as expected, opening the shop websites in a new browser tab, whilst also keeping the original tab open.
 * The Contact form on the **Contact page** works as expected on all devices, including the the 'Required' popup for attempting to submit an incomplete form.